A new study has found that the later it is, the more likely people are to have weird dreams.

 Likewise, the study is based entirely on the participants’ self-reports, in line with other dream research.
 But the researchers maintain that self-rating is the most appropriate method for determining the “bizarreness” of a dream.
 That is because past research has found that “external raters underestimate the amount of bizarreness in a dream in comparison to dreamers’ own ratings.”
 This finding can be confirmed by anyone who has ever listened to a description of someone else’s ostensibly weird dreams.

 But the fact that someone describes a given dream as weird is fully understandable.
 The “intense (hyper)connectivity” of some dreams, the study writes, “may bring together memories, thoughts, and experiences from seemingly unrelated components of the dreamer’s life.”
+That also might explain why some dreams last so long, or at least seem to.

 The authors suggest future research could investigate whether people with more bizarre dreams also score higher on creativity measurements.